Graded multiplicity in harmonic polynomials from the Vinberg setting

 \subsection{Background from some existing literature}

+As a representation of $K$, the harmonics are equivalent to an induced representation.
+For details, see Chapter 3 of \emph{Geometric invariant theory over the real and complex numbers} \cite{W2017}.
+Alternatively, see \emph{An Analogue of the Kostant-Rallis Multiplicity Theorem for $\theta$-group Harmonics} \cite{W17}, which also describes the multiplicities, but ignoring the gradation.

-The standard results concerning spherical harmonics on $\mathbb R^3$ were generalized by Kostant in his 1963 paper \emph{Lie group representations on polynomial rings} \cite{K63}.
+The standard results concerning spherical harmonics on $\mathbb R^3$ were generalized by Kostant in \emph{Lie group representations on polynomial rings} \cite{K63}.
 This is Kostant's most often cited paper.
-Among many of its results, it establishes that $\bbC[\fg]$ is a free module over $\bbC[\fg]^G$ for a connected reductive group $G$.
+Among its many results, it establishes that $\C[\mathfrak{g}]$ is a free module over $\C[\mathfrak{g}]^G$ for a connected reductive group $G$.